abcdefg123123x/PatternAnalysis-2025/recognition/siameseNetwork48011343/README.md

    <img width="650" height="450" alt="augs NONE" src="https://github.com/user-attachments/assets/5a2399f0-4119-48d2-ab8a-39b5f431ca5d" />
    <img width="650" height="450" alt="augs ON" src="https://github.com/user-attachments/assets/791770e5-eef1-4f90-8c12-7f74b0ad32d7" />

-### Undersampling of the Majority Class Capabilities (not used in this project)
+### Capabilities for Undersampling the Majority Class (not used in this project)
 Despite undersampling not being used in the project, it should be noted that the parameter `benign_fraction` is present in `dataset.py`, which allows controlled undersampling of benign cases.
+This was initially implemented and was considered for use because undersampling prevents the model from being biased towards the majority class and improves its ability to predict the minority class.
    - `benign_fraction = 1.0` &rarr; use all benign samples (default)
    - `benign_fraction < 1.0` &rarr; randomly selects a subset of benign images for a more balanced dataset